For a 14-year span beginning in 1990, the Atlanta Braves were a model of remarkable consistency.

 For the year in 1991, Glavine was 20-11 – his first of three consecutive 20-win seasons.
 He finished the season with an earned-run average of 2.55 and tossed a league-high nine complete games in route to his first career Cy Young Award.

 In 1995, Glavine and the Braves won their first World Series in Atlanta when they defeated the Cleveland Indians in six games.
 Glavine was 2-0 with a 1.29 ERA during the Fall Classic.
 He picked up wins in Game 2 and the series-clinching Game 6.
 For his efforts, Glavine was named the World Series Most Valuable Player.

 Following his first 16 years with the Braves, Glavine would sign with the National League East division rival Mets in the 2002 offseason.
-During his five year stretch in the Big Apple, Glavine would win 61 games, before returning to Atlanta for a final, injury-shortened season.
+During his five year stretch in the Big Apple, Glavine would win 61 games, before returning to Atlanta for a final season.

 For his career, Glavine would finish with a record of 305-203, a 3.55 ERA and 2,607 strikeouts.
-He was inducted to the Baseball Hall of Fame by the Baseball Writers’ Association of America in 2014 along with his teammate Greg Maddux and manager Bobby Cox.
+He was inducted to the Baseball Hall of Fame in 2014 along with his teammate Greg Maddux and manager Bobby Cox.